ben-lerch/CCS-3.0/README.md

 ```
 ccs ccs.bam subreads.bam
 ```
-Where `ccs.bam` is output file of CCSs.
+Where `ccs.bam` is the output file of CCSs.

 Where `subreads.bam` is the input file of subreads.

-The general format for a CCS command is:
+The options are listed before the positional arguments.
+So the general format for a CCS command is:

 ```
  ccs [OPTIONS] OUTPUT_FILE INPUT_FILE